18 of the best long-lasting perfumes for women that actually linger for hours (and hours)

 Best gourmand long-lasting perfumes

-How we tested the best long-lasting perfumes
+How we tested the best long-lasting perfumes for women

 (Image credit: Fiona McKim)

-As we say in all of our fragrance guides, perfume is a very subjective thing but luckily, one universal metric we can assess scents by is their lasting power.
+As we say in all of our fragrance guides, perfume is a very subjective thing.
+But, luckily, one universal metric we can assess scents by is their lasting power.
+So, to compile this guide, our team tested dozens of perfumes, from best-sellers to our own personal favourites, in order to determine which perfume lasts longest.

-We tested dozens of perfumes, from best-sellers to our own personal favourites, in order to determine which perfume lasts longest.
-To do this, we gave each scent at least a full day's wear and tested many of them in different weather conditions and environments.
-As well as studying how long each perfume lingered on the skin, we also took other factors like price, packaging, composition and potency into consideration - to determine which long-lasting fragrances are truly worth the investment.
+To do this, we gave each scent at least one full day's wear and tested many of them in different weather conditions and environments.
+As well as assessing how long each perfume had stayed on the skin, we also took other factors like price, packaging, composition and potency into consideration – to determine which long-lasting fragrances are truly worth the investment.

-How to pick a long-lasting perfume?
+How to pick the best long-lasting perfume

 There's also the matter of concentration and the notes themselves, which we've outlined below...